devbykendrick/devbycharles/README.md

 - 👋 Hi, I’m @devbykendrick or Kendrick
-- 👀 I’m a dedicated Software Engineer who has a passion for continuous learning and leveraging cutting-edge technologies to build visually stunning and user-friendly websites
+- 💻 I’m a dedicated Software Engineer who has a passion for continuous learning and leveraging cutting-edge technologies to build visually stunning and user-friendly websites
 - 👾 Interested in AI and Machine Learning
-- 🌱 I’m currently building applications with Node, React, TypeScript, Python, MySQL, PostgresSQL, and MongoDB
+- 🌱 I’m currently building applications with Python, Node, React, TypeScript, PostgresSQL, and AWS
 - 📫 Please reach me at devbykendrick@gmail.com
 - 📄 Portfolio: https://devbykendrick.github.io/portfolio/